vivekb-code/assignment-1/README.md

 ## Technologies Used
 - Express Framework for server
-- Sequelize as ORM for mariaDB (We can use naive maria DB package but selected sequelize for future proof context to switch to anothers sql db)
+- Sequelize as ORM for mariaDB (We can use native maria DB package but selected sequelize for future proof context to switch to another sql dbs)
 - Swagger for API Documentation
 - React JS for frontend - Redux
 - Jest for backend unit / end-to-end tests